vijayavardhanyamana/hospital__management/README.md

 - **Email Notifications**: OTP verification during signup and appointment confirmation emails with details sent to patients.
 - **Multi-Hospital Support**: Allows booking appointments with doctors from multiple hospitals.

-## Installation

-To set up and run this project locally, follow these steps:

 ## Technology Stack